 The value of this endeavor is directly proportional to this endeavor's values.-- Anon.

-We are now accepting orders for our 2017 Packages & Nucs.
-Pricing has been posted on the appropriate pages.
+We are now accepting orders for our 2017 Packages & Deep Nucs Only.
+Our Medium Nucs Are SOLD OUT Pricing has been posted on the appropriate pages.
 Click the links above to place your order(s).

 Go to our Honey Bee Facts page and check out the great new pictures downloaded from the Vita Gallery.
 Scroll to the bottom and click on the individual pictures to enlarge them.